scottcowan/homelab/shared/node1-first-setup.md

 2. Pull the new images: `docker compose pull authentik authentik-postgres authentik-redis`
 3. Make sure your `.env` file includes `AUTHENTIK_DB_PASSWORD` and `AUTHENTIK_REDIS_PASSWORD` (run the setup script again if needed)
 4. Start Authentik: `docker compose up -d authentik-postgres authentik-redis authentik`

+### Authentik "exited with code 0" (restarting loop)
+If Authentik is exiting with code 0 and continuously restarting:

+**This has been fixed** by adding `command: server` to the Authentik service in `docker-compose.yml`.
+The container needs an explicit command to run the server process.

+**If you still see the issue:**
+1. Make sure your `docker-compose.yml` includes `command: server` in the `authentik` service
+2. Restart Authentik: `docker compose restart authentik`
+3. Check logs: `docker compose logs -f authentik` to see if the server is starting properly
+4. Verify environment variables are set correctly (especially `AUTHENTIK_SECRET_KEY`)

 ## Next Steps